 Mr. Saxberg is proud to be the long-time labour lawyer for TEAM-IFTPE Local 161.
 TEAM represents professional employees at Bell MTS.

 Mr. Saxberg is an experienced trial lawyer.
 He has argued at The Supreme Court of Canada, The Federal Court of Appeal, the Alberta Court of Appeal and in all levels of court in Manitoba.
-He also has extensive experience appearing before administrative and regulatory tribunals, such as The Canadian Human Rights Tribunal, The Public Utilities Board, The Canadian Industrial Relations Board, Labour Arbitration panels, the Securities Commission and the Municipal Board to name a few.
+He also has extensive experience appearing before administrative and regulatory tribunals, such as The Canadian Human Rights Tribunal, The Public Utilities Board, The Canadian Industrial Relations Board, Labour Arbitration panels, the Manitoba Securities Commission, and the Municipal Board to name a few.